-That's 100% accurate.
+You have fallen for an urban myth about those straight sections of the interstate.That's 100% accurate.
 Part of Eisenhower's plan with the highways was also to make sure that every few miles, the highway would be straight enough that they could land military aircraft on them if needed.

 One of the other bad things that happened to cities when they added the highways was that if they didn't cut through the middle of downtowns and neighborhoods, they often sepearatd urban areas from their waterfronts.
 Look at New York, Cincinnati, San Francisco, and a bunch of other cities.
 The quality of life drops and it chases people out of cities to the suburbs.
 Cities are spending tons of money trying to correct the problem to help draw people back to live there again.